Weight Loss Pills: Will They Help Us With Life, Liberty and the Pursuit of Happiness?

 This medication will have to be stopped if one dose does not lose five percent of a person's total body weight at the 12 week mark.
 Overall, the reported weight loss with Belviq is modest and unfortunately, many folks do not lose any weight.

-The FDA initially rejected this drug in 2010 requiring additional safety studies.
+The FDA initially rejected this drug in 2010 requiring additional safety studies and Belviq was pulled from the market in 2020 due to increased cancer risk.
 It is a cautionary tale to remember that other weight loss medicines have been taken off the market due to cardiovascular concerns, such as:

 - Meridia (sibutramine)